The MA in Religion provides advanced study of the religious traditions of both the West and Asia. The programme offers two pathways:

 Students who complete this MA programme have taken up many different careers in areas such as academic research, social work, banking and industry, counselling and teaching, research, design, journalism, advertising, film, and the arts.

-This degree will build your ability to comprehend large amounts of material, think critically about it, and express your thoughts clearly and persuasively in writing and in speech.
+This degree will build your ability to comprehend large amounts of material, think critically and express your thoughts clearly and persuasively in writing and in speech.
 Our graduates are highly employable because they have the ability to learn quickly and to think and communicate intelligently.